guzinski/courseRocketseatJS/README.md

-# courseRocketseatJS
-Rocketseat Java Script Course
+## Rocketseat Java Script Course

+A pure javascript samples of code.
+Very simple examples of what we can do using just javascript no without any libraries.
+You can see more here https://rocketseat.com.br/